Autonomic drug: Atropine

 Patients with bradycardia are treated with atropine.
 Atropine is a muscarinic antagonist, which can obstruct the muscarinic receptor and acetylcholine cannot bind to the receptor for sustaining transmission of nerve signals to the heart through the parasympathetic nervous system.
 This allows an increase in heart rate.
 Hyperthermia, dilated pupils and dry mouth are side effects associated with the use of atropine.

 Botulinum toxin A

 Botulinum toxin A is an example of inhibitors of acetylcholine release, which is a drug for treating overactive bladder.
 It blocks the release of acetylcholine from the presynaptic neuron and therefore acetylcholine cannot interact with receptors in the postsynaptic neuron to carry on neurotransmission in the parasympathetic nervous system.
 This results in a decline in contraction of detrusor muscle in the bladder and brings back a normal activity of the bladder.
 Adopting this therapy to treat overactive bladder can raise the risk of having urinary retention, hematuria and infections in the lower urinary tract.

-Drugs acting on the sympathetic nervous system
+Sympathetic nervous system

 The sympathetic nervous system is another target of autonomic drugs.
 By stimulating or inhibiting the sympathetic nervous system, therapeutic effects can be achieved.